AU-COBRA/typed-extraction/README.md

 # typed-extraction

-Extraction of types, certifying transformations (eta, inlining), type annotations, the dearg optimisation and corresponding proofs.
+Extraction of types, certifying transformations (eta, inlining), type annotations, the dearg optimization and corresponding proofs.
-The repository is an intermadiate step towards moving this functionality to MetaCoq.
+The repository is an intermediate step towards moving this functionality to MetaCoq.

 Builds with Coq 8.14-8.16 and MetaCoq 1.1.1